tom-halpin/pe-dojo-book/README.md

-# Product Engineering Dojo eBook
+# Product Engineering Dojo book

 A tale from the [Pet-Clinic multiverse](https://dxc-technology.github.io/about-pe-dojo/).

 ## Introduction

-This repository holds an open-sourced eBook providing an Introduction to Product Engineering.
+This repository holds an open-sourced book providing an Introduction to Product Engineering.
 It is intended for anyone working in an organization that has or is embarking on a Product Engineering journey.

-This eBook is based on the [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) from [DXC Technology](https://www.dxc.com).
+This book is based on the [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) from [DXC Technology](https://www.dxc.com).

 The [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/) provides an interactive Product Engineering training course using the [Katacoda](https://www.katacoda.com/) learning platform.

 ## Content

-The eBook includes **4** chapters and an assessment:
+The book includes **4** chapters and an assessment:

 * Welcome
 * Introduction to Product Engineering